 Universidad de Navarra

 The Universidad de Navarra was founded in 1952.
-It confers 27 degree through 10 schools (colleges).
+It confers 57 undergraduate degrees through 10 schools (colleges).
 In 2012, the university was named one of the Top 50 Universities in the world by The New York Times.
 The Economist, in 2005 and 2006, ranked the University of Navarra Business School as having the best MBA in the world.
 Enrollment in the business school is approximately 1000 students, including graduate and undergraduates and more than 50% of the classes are taught in English.